NLnetLabs/ploutos/docs/ploutos/os_packaging.md

   - `${RFC5322_TS}` is set to the time now while building.

 - **Support for "old" O/S releases:** For some "old" O/S releases it is known that the version of systemd that they support understands far fewer systemd unit file keys than more modern versions.
 In such cases (Ubuntu Xenial & Bionic, and Debian Stretch) the `cargo-deb` "variant" to use will be set to `minimal` if there exists a `[package.metadata.deb.variants.minimal]` TOML table in `Cargo.toml`.
 When cross-compiling the `minimal-cross` variant is looked for instead.

+- **Modified configuration files:** When upgrading a DEB package the installer knows which files are so-called [`conffiles`](https://www.debian.org/doc/manuals/maint-guide/dother.en.html#conffiles).
+In an interactive shell session when a package is upgraded and it is detected that the user has made changes to a `conffile` that is supplied by the package being upgraded, the user is asked whether to keep or discard their modifications.
+In an automated environment like the package testing phase of Ploutos nobody is present to answer this question, but we want to test that package upgrade succeeds also when preserving user changes instead of taking the new configuration files provided by the package.
+Therefore Ploutos sets the `confold` option when upgrading the package so that the users "old" configuration files are kept.

 ### Install-time package dependencies